noahgiboney/virtualworld/README.md

 # Virtual World
 Project for CS203

-This project was split into three parts
+This project was split into three parts throughout the quarter.

 ## Part One